 - A quippy message on a sidewalk sign or a sign near the road that will catch passersby’s attention

 - Balloons, flowers, and decorations that set the right tone for your business

 - Fun, upbeat music from a live band or DJ

 - Tables set up with grab bags and sign-up sheets for giveaways

 - Frequent contests with great prizes on display

-These eleven tips can help you introduce your small business to your target market and leave a lasting impression on your customers.
+These tips can help you introduce your business to your target market and leave a lasting impression on your customers.

-After your grand opening, you’re ready to embark on the work of running your business, managing your team, and exploring growth opportunities.
+After your grand opening, you’re ready to take on running your business, managing your team, and exploring growth opportunities.
 We can help you every step of the way.
 Log into your owner’s portal for strategies and support you can use to make your small business a lasting success.